nipeshkc7/beating-bookies/README.md

 ### TODO:

-1. Create front-end UI mockups.
+1. Create simple card components for dashboard
-2. Front-end to CRUD bets
+2. Create components for viewing all bets
+3. Add a search bar